xgqfrms/WebFundamentals/src/content/en/fundamentals/accessibility/03-semantics-navigation/semnav-four.md

 ---
 layout: shared/narrow
-title: "Accessibility Codelab"
+title: "Semantics and Navigating Content Wrap-up"
-description: "Accessibility Codelab"
+description: "Wrap-up for semantics and navigation chapter"
 published_on: 2016-03-01
 updated_on: 2016-03-01
-order: 26
+order: 4
 translation_priority: 0
 authors:
   - megginkearney